5 Ways to Warm up Your Cold Floors (and Cold Feet!)

 An excellent move is to insulate the ceiling.
 Hot air rises, after all, and it would be a pity to waste the warm air you are paying for your HVAC system to produce, by losing it through the ceiling.

 When the floor is above an unheated crawl space, install insulation between the floor joists.
 Check periodically to make sure that it is in good shape; insects or critters occasionally get into a crawl space and wreak havoc with the insulation.
 Insulation may also be dislodged by the natural movement of your home settling.
 Avoid these problems altogether by using spray foam insulation, which is costly, but a lot more efficient than fiberglass.

 Although unfinished basements are usually warmer than crawl spaces, insulating will still help to keep the floor above at a more comfortable temperature.
 When it comes to over-the-garage bonus rooms, insulation and sealing are essential not only to keep out the cold, but also to form a barrier against carbon monoxide.
 (Nevertheless, you will still need to install a CO monitor.)

 - Insulate on Top

 If your home is set atop a concrete slab and you're planning to have new flooring laid, first install a layer of rigid insulation.
-Of course you may not be in any great hurry to replace your existing floors.
-In that case, a simple form of insulation is putting down area rugs in the winter.
+When you're not in any great hurry to replace your existing floors, a simple form of insulation is putting down area rugs in the winter.
 Be aware that installing wall-to-wall carpeting over an uninsulated and unheated concrete slab can be a problem due to the danger of mildew.

 - Get the Best Performance from Your Heating System